As a trader, you may use the Bio-Siegel to label products only if the following requirements are met:

 Click here to download information about label design and use and the Design Guide

-For the time being, the Bio-Siegel is registered as a protected trademark with the German Patent and Trademark Office until 2021.
+The Bio-Siegel is registered as a protected trademark with the German Patent and Trademark Office.
 Any claims as to rights of prohibtion or damages which might result under private law shall be pursued by the Federal Ministry of Food and Agriculture (BMEL) as the proprietor of the trademark.

 Using the Bio-Siegel for advertising purposes is allowed and indeed encouraged, whether by means of price tags, for instance, or on shelves for organic products.
 Window stickers or ceiling banners can also be used.
 For promotional purposes, the maximum size of the Bio-Siegel, according to the German Eco Label Ordinance, may be exceeded.